RadekKoubsky/byteman-wildfly-log/README.md

 # byteman-wildfly-log
 This project aims to provide extended logging capabilities for Wildfly application server without need to change the source code of the server.
-It uses Byteman (http://byteman.jboss.org/) to inject log messages to server bytecode.
+It uses Byteman (http://byteman.jboss.org/) to inject new log events into server bytecode.

 ##Setup
 Build project with maven: `mvn clean package`

-Current build is used with wildfly-8.2.0.Final and Byteman 3.0.2.
+Current build is used with wildfly-8.2.0.Final and Byteman 3.0.3.
 However, the rules should work in later releases of Wildfly if there are no significant changes in source code.

 To run byteman-wildfly-log: